Kernpiler: Compiler Optimization for Quantum Hamiltonian Simulation with Partial Trotterization: Related Works

-Compiler optimizations for quantum Hamiltonian simulation have also been extensively studied.
-Simultaneous diagonalization of commuting Pauli strings~\cite{Cowtan_2020, cowtan2020genericcompilationstrategyunitary, van_den_Berg_2020} is one early type of approach.
-They are later outperformed by reordering-based gate cancellation~\cite{li2021paulihedralgeneralizedblockwisecompiler, gui2021termgroupingtravellingsalesperson, anastasiou2022tetrisadaptvqe} and Pauli network synthesis \cite{debrugiere2024fastershortersynthesishamiltonian,paykin2023pcoastpaulibasedquantumcircuit}.
+Similar work casted reordering and synthesis of the Trotter step as a travelling salesman graph problem, \cite{schmitz2023graphoptimizationperspectivelowdepth} which was able to reduce the depth of Trotter steps substantially.
+Unlike our goal of grouping by commutation for merger across Trotter steps, the authors of this work framed Trotter reordering for optimization within a singular step.

 The recent work QuCLEAR~\cite{liu2025quclearcliffordextractionabsorption} investigated extraction and absorption for Clifford gates in quantum Hamiltonian simulation, but it requires updating the observable.
 This work does not change other parts of the circuit, and the compiled Hamiltonian time evolution operator can be freely reused.
 Moreover, all of them rely on the vanilla error bound of Trotterization and do not consider the fine-grained error scaling.
-Our evaluation has compared the proposed Kernpiler with the state-of-the-art gate cancellation work~\cite{li2021paulihedralgeneralizedblockwisecompiler} and Pauli network synthesis approach~\cite{debrugiere2024fastershortersynthesishamiltonian}.
+Finally, other works focused on fermion to qubit mappings for cancellation of gates \cite{Liu_2025},\cite{Liu:2024vbw} but this is specific to Fermionic Hamiltonians, and is complementary to our work due to the mapping of the Hamiltonian into the spin representation being assumed as input to Kernpiler.